cassidy-andrew/AU-UV_ices/README.md

      |      cindex : (int) the index of the current position in the color cycle for
      |               color cycling.
      |      color : (str) the hex color used for plotting this spectrum.
+     |      _comps : (list) a list of custom component dataframes used for fitting
      |      data : (pandas.DataFrame) the data belonging to this
      |             spectrum, averaged together from its corresponding
      |             scans.